smilz0/Left4Bots/COMMANDS.md

 <_l4b2 command1_> is the command that will be used when no bot is selected.

 <_l4b2 command2_> is for the command after selecting the bot.
-Here you can use the keyword `botname` which will replaced with the name of the selected bot.
+Here you can use the keyword `botname` which will be replaced by the name of the selected bot.

 ### Change L4B2 settings on-the-fly